jason-rivera/disconvo-debate-app/README.md

 # disconvo-debate-app

-A webapp where people can have a disagreeing conversation against each other.
+A webapp where people can 'match' and debate or have conversations on differentiating topics.

+Contributions
+- Ferrel Anthoni
+- Jason Rivera
+- Michelle Chan
+- Ramon Rakow